sviktam1/draves-ai-jekyll/_features/4_open.md

   His generative algorithms are widely used commercially, artistically, and by personal enthusiasts of all stripes.
-In addition to the Paul Simon album cover and Stephen Hawking book cover depicted below, other prominent examples include a Super Bowl commerical by IBM, the Natalie Portman movie Annihilation, and Peter Chung's short in "The Animatrix".
+In addition to the Paul Simon album cover and Stephen Hawking book cover depicted below, other examples include a Super Bowl commerical by IBM, the Natalie Portman film "Annihilation," and Peter Chung's short in "The Animatrix."
 </p>
 <p>
   <a href="https://scottdraves.com/opensource">Learn more</a>.